What Exactly Is The Gospel?

 It is correct that we've gotten away from understanding what the gospel is and for whom it is meant.
 And yes we need to get the good news right.
 After all, if evangelists don't know for whom the gospel is meant, and what it means, how can they preach the gospel delivered by Christ in the first century?
+They can't.
+That means all those Christian denominations with their missionaries running to and fro all over the face of the Earth are delivering the wrong news.
 [Again, see the Feature article, The Good News Colour Revolution].

 As the apostle Paul told the church in Galatia, "I marvel that you are so soon removed from him that called you into the grace of Christ to another gospel: as we said before, so say I now again, If any preach any other gospel to you than that you have received [from the apostles, in the Biblical record for us today], let him be accursed."
 [Gal.1:6, 9].
 This is a strong warning for Christian leaders.
 [See the Feature article, Three Temple Ages Make A Plan].